vkakerbeck/tbp.monty/docs/future-work/learning-module-improvements/dynamic-adjustment-of-hypothesis-space-size.md

 This would enable a shift toward continuous, episode-free inference where the system can navigate and understand its environment in a more natural way.

 > [!NOTE]
 > See the [feat.dynamic_resizing](https://github.com/thousandbrainsproject/feat.dynamic_resizing) feature branch to see the current prototype.
-This prototype validated that dynamically deleting and sampling hypotheses based on their evidence slope helps with accuracy (both object and pose detection) which speeding up inference as most steps have a very small hypothesis space.
+This prototype validated that dynamically deleting and sampling hypotheses based on their evidence slope helps with accuracy (both object and pose detection) while speeding up inference as most steps have a very small hypothesis space.
 This feature is planned to be integrated into Monty.
 However, further ideas for heuristics to delete or resample new hypotheses are appreciated.